JujuAdams/Ugg/README.md

 &nbsp;

 Volumetric and wireframe modes available for all shapes.
+Shapes can be coloured individually and are untextured.
 Normals are correct for all shapes, and Ugg has some basic native lighting to aid with reading the scene.
 Ugg uses positive z up (cones etc. point towards positive z).

 Shapes included are: